mapprotocol/docs/validator/vote.md

 INFO [07-06|06:05:32.083] Transaction Success                      func=queryTx                 block Number=446,614
 ```

-When you finish voting,your votes will be in the status of pending.
-At the end of epoch block, the Elected validator will automatic activation the votes in pending related to him, you can also use `active` command to activate your votes yourself. this active operation need to be greater than your pending vote epoch.
+When you finish voting, your votes will be in pending status.
+At the end of epoch block, the elected validator will automatically activate the votes in pending related to them.
+You can also use `activate` command to activate your votes yourself.
+This activate operation needs to be greater than your pending vote epoch.

-You can click the [active](./marker/AboutVote.md#activate) and [vote](/develop/map-relay-chain/marker/AboutVote.md#vote)  to see detail.
+For more details about vote commands, see [Marker Vote Commands](./marker/vote.md).

-## Expand:
+## Additional Notes

-### Case: When you vote for a validator who is not yet been elected.
+### When You Vote for a Validator Who Is Not Yet Elected

-your pending votes will not be automatic activation,until validator is elected , validator will automatic activation your votes at the next epoch.
-so If you don't activate your vote, your votes will get benefits after the second epoch when validator be elected.
+Your pending votes will not be automatically activated until the validator is elected.
+Once the validator is elected, they will automatically activate your votes at the next epoch.
+If you don't activate your vote manually, your votes will get benefits after the second epoch when the validator is elected.